Fireball anti-nucleosynthesis: Fireball anti-nucleosynthesis

-At the fiducial parameter point, $\tau'(t_{\text{thin}}) \sim R_{\text{thin}}/\Gamma \sim 10^{-7} \,\text{s}$, which is less than the rest-frame muon lifetime, as noted above.
 When the fireball radius hits $R_{\rm thin}$, the bulk of the plasma becomes optically thin and a burst of photons is released.
 This is also the approximate moment at which the anti-baryons and other particles that were coupled to the fireball plasma (see \secref{sec:antinucleosynthesis}) are released into the interstellar medium (see \secref{sec:prop-detection}), assuming that the fireball was located in our Galaxy.